ibm-cloud-docs/EventStreams/eventstreams050.md

 ```
 {: codeblock}

-Note, if you're using a Kafka client earlier than 0.10.2.1, the sasl.jaas.config property isn't supported and the client configuration must instead be provided in a JAAS configuration file.
+Note, if you're using a Kafka client earlier than 0.10.2.1, the ```sasl.jaas.config``` property isn't supported and you must instead provide the client configuration in a JAAS configuration file.

 ### Connecting and authenticating in an application other than Java
 {: #kafka_notjava }